ssp-data/cloud-cost-analyzer/ATTRIBUTION.md

 ### Purpose

 Automatically generates dimension-specific Rill dashboards by analyzing AWS Cost and Usage Report data.
-Used when running `make aws-dashboards`.
+Extended to also support GCP billing exports.
+Used when running `make aws-dashboards` or `make gcp-dashboards`.

-See `viz_rill/README.md` for integration details and `viz_rill/aws-cur-wizard/README.md` for technical documentation.
+See `viz_rill/README.md` for integration details and `viz_rill/cur-wizard/README.md` for technical documentation.